belen-albeza/generator-gamejam/README.md

 ## Changelog

+**1.2.0** (12 Feb 2016)

+- Used `browser-sync` instead of relying on live-reload.
+- Added `README.md` file to the scaffolding
+- Added deployment with Github Pages
+- Made deployment optional
+- Fixed gulp not running when `config.local.json` could not be found

 **1.1.0** (1 May 2015)

-- Use `gulp-livereload`.
+- Used `gulp-livereload`.
 - Now the game itself is in its own html file (`raw.html`) so it can be embedded into an iframe by third-party websites.
-- Remove linter (this is aimed for gamejams, after all).
+- Removed linter (this is aimed for gamejams, after all).

 ## License